exercism/website-copy/tracks/julia/exercises/robot-name/mentoring.md

 Julia things to get right

-- fields should have explicit types (structs with `Any` fields are slower, ref Julia performance guide)
+- fields should have explicit types (structs with `Any` fields are slower, ref [Julia performance guide](https://docs.julialang.org/en/v1/manual/performance-tips/index.html))

 Solutions should ideally give an error if they run out of names (instead of looping forever or issuing duplicate names).

-There are broadly three ways of solving this (in ascending goodness):
+There are broadly four ways of solving this (in ascending goodness):

 1. Generate a random name, but don't worry about collision at all
 2. Generate a random names until you get one that you haven't seen before